 Mark and Jayne Battey founded Miramar Farms in late 2012 with the vision of serving both corporate and community leaders.
 In addition to building and running their own successful consulting firm for over 15 years, they each have unique leadership and board experience in the corporate, not-for-profit, and public sectors.

 Jayne received her Masters of Science degree from the London School of Economics and Political Science and her bachelor’s degree from Boston College.
-In December of 2016 Jayne was appointed by Governor Jerry Brown to a board seat with the San Francisco Regional Water Quality Control Board.
-She served on the board of the Silicon Valley Community Foundation for the past 8 years and is a Senior Fellow with the American Leadership Foundation, Class XXIV.
+She is certified in the Everything DiSC® and Five Behaviors® leadership curriculum.
+Jayne is a Senior Fellow of the American Leadership Forum, Class XXIV.

 Mark has been active in a wide variety of political and community organizations and has served on numerous non-profit boards.
-He is Chair of the board of directors for MidPen Housing, Inc. an affordable housing developer with over 9,000 apartment units in the San Francisco area.
-He is a trustee for SamCERA, the $3.5 billion pension plan for San Mateo County public employees.
+He was Chair of the board of directors for MidPen Housing, Inc. an affordable housing developer with over 9,000 apartment units in the San Francisco area, for 15 years and continues as a board member.
+He is a trustee for SamCERA, the $6 billion pension plan for San Mateo County public employees.
 He was the founding Executive Director for the New California Network, a non-profit dedicated to improving California’s fiscal foundation, that was one of two entities that merged to create California Forward.

 Mark earned an MBA from Stanford University, an MSc in International Relations from London School of Economics, and a BA in Economics from Harvard University.
-He is pursuing a Doctorate in International Business from the International School of Management in Paris, New York, Shanghai, and New Delhi.
+He recently earned a Masters in International Business with a concentration in Innovation and Entrepreneurship from the International School of Management in Paris, New York, Shanghai, and New Delhi.